adrybakov/rad-tools/docs/source/user-guide/module/index.rst

 Submodules
 ==========

-Below examples of usage and the main concept descriptions are available for each submodule:
+For the detailed guide on each submodule please refer to the corresponding page:

 .. toctree::
-    :maxdepth: 2
+    :maxdepth: 1

     spinham/index
     crystal/index